Bríd McKeown, Director of Engagement

 Throughout her education, Safiyya developed a special interest in interdisciplinary studies, criminal and constitutional law, and social justice, which she combined in a thesis project on vigilantism.
 She interned at the immigration branch of the Community Legal Services of Ottawa, and at the education branch of the University of Ottawa Community Legal Clinic.
 She also presented at academic conferences such as PIPR and OLPP.
 Safiyya is an avid reader, amateur artist, philosophy student, and she is demonstrably not a poet.

-Veronica Martisius, Policy Staff Counsel
+Veronica Martisius, Litigation Staff Counsel

 Vibert Jack, Litigation Director